jemisonf/fgj.codes/content/about.md

 title: About Me
 ---

-I'm a software engineer on the backend team at <a href="https://jeli.io">Jeli</a>.
-I'm excited to be bringing expertise in CI/CD, container orchestration, and reliability to a team building the platform to support next-generation incident analysis tools.
+I'm a senior site reliability engineer at CoreWeave, working primarily on incidents and incident reviews.
+I like deploy tooling, container orchestration, and complex socio-technical systems.

 This site is built in [Hugo](https://gohugo.io) and hosted on [Netlify](https://netlify.com).
 You can find it [here on GitHub](https://github.com/jemisonf/fgj.codes).